Share:

 Best for: Enterprise deployments requiring multi-language support and tight Microsoft ecosystem integration.

-Microsoft's other agent framework (alongside Agent Framework), Semantic Kernel provides a plugin-based architecture with native support for Python, C#, and Java.
-It emphasizes enterprise-grade features like security protocols, telemetry, and legacy system integration.
-The framework is converging with Agent Framework for multi-agent orchestration while maintaining its unique plugin model.
+Microsoft's plugin-based architecture framework with native support for Python, C#, and Java.
+Emphasizes enterprise-grade features like security protocols, telemetry, and legacy system integration.
+Converging with Agent Framework for multi-agent orchestration.

 Key features: Cross-language support, Azure-native integration, sophisticated prompt management, function calling, and production-ready filters for logging and monitoring.